The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 For a Nepali earner aiming at the first Rs 10 lakh, the realistic mix is:

-• CIT (Citizen Investment Trust) for the tax-deductible slice — up to Rs 3,00,000/year or one-third of remuneration under Section 63 of the Income Tax Act.
+- CIT (Citizen Investment Trust) for the tax-deductible slice, up to the lower of Rs 3,00,000/year or one-third of assessable income for non-SSF contributors (PF + CIT); the cap rises to Rs 5,00,000 if you contribute through the Social Security Fund (SSF), under Section 63 of the Income Tax Act and Rule 21 of the Income Tax Rules.
 CIT's retirement fund has historically paid around 8–10%, with a 1.25% bonus declared for FY 2080/81.
-Tax saved is part of your return — a 30% slab earner saves Rs 90,000 a year before the fund earns a paisa.
+Tax saved counts as part of the return: a 30% slab earner saves Rs 90,000 a year before the fund earns a paisa.

-• Mutual fund SIP for monthly automation — SEBON-registered, started at Rs 500–1,000/month.
+- Mutual fund SIP for monthly automation, set up from Rs 1,000 a month.
+SEBON-registered, starting at Rs 500–1,000/month.
 Open-end funds like NIBL Sahabhagita make entry and exit easy.
 Closed-end performance has ranged widely; flagship funds like Siddhartha Investment Growth Scheme-1 redeemed at outlier returns in the 2020–21 bull, while many newer funds sit near par after the 2022–24 sideways NEPSE.

-• Direct NEPSE only with the slice you can leave alone for 5+ years.
-Entire 23-year bull-bear cycles have repeated three times; the index hit an all-time high of 3,079.8 in July 2021 before falling back below 2,000.
+- Direct NEPSE only with the slice you can leave alone for 5+ years.
+Three full 23-year bull-bear cycles have already repeated; the index hit an all-time high of 3,079.8 in July 2021 before falling back below 2,000.

 The full ordering and the trade-offs are covered in the beginner's FI roadmap.
-The point here is that for the first 10 lakh, the vehicles matter less than the transfer itself happening every month.
+For the first 10 lakh, the vehicles matter less than the transfer itself happening every month.

 3. Leaving it alone